GLUE: Gradient-free Learning to Unify Experts: Methodology

 with $\u_r$ sampled as above and $L^{(r)}_\pm$ computed as in~\eqref{eq:twoevals}.
 Finally, we update the mixture parameters:

 where $\eta>0$ is the step size.
-In our experiments, we perform SPSA and momentum updates in the unconstrained $\bbeta$-space and map to $\balpha=\mathrm{softmax}(\bbeta)$, replacing~\eqref{eq:update}.
-Optimizing in $\bbeta$ ensures that $\btheta(\balpha)$ remains within the convex hull of the expert parameters.
+In our experiments, we perform SPSA and momentum updates in an unconstrained $\bbeta$-space and map to $\balpha=\mathrm{softmax}(\bbeta)$, replacing~\eqref{eq:update}.
+Optimizing with respect to $\bbeta$ ensures that $\btheta(\balpha)$ remains within the convex hull of expert parameters.